Every day, roughly 80% of all market trades are made by computers.

 In fact, the company reached a $3.5B valuation in under five years.
 In 2017, the company was handling 1 billion Euros a month in currency exchange.
 They are now preparing for an IPO, with a valuation of about $5B, while extending their offerings with multi-currency accounts and global business services.

 Built on networks and apps, TransferWise is also an example of fintech’s colonization wave.
-The radicalized wave arose when AI entered the picture.
+The radicalized wave arose when AI technology entered the picture.

 Consider the age-old practice of “Buddy, can I borrow a dollar?” otherwise known as peer-to-peer lending.
 Traditionally, this has been a high-risk practice—which is to say, Buddy rarely gets his dollar back.